Student Organizations

 Instagram

-Law Students for Indigenous Liberation (LISL) aims to advance the human rights of indigenous people affected by settler-colonialism by centering indigenous people and the organizations that support them.
-Our goal is to raise awareness of the oppression of indigenous peoples and work for their empowerment through legal systems.
+Law Students for Indigenous Liberation (LISL) aims to advance the rights of indigenous peoples by creating a space to critique settler colonialism and its continuing harms in a legal setting.
+Our goal is to bring awareness to indigenous social and political movements, center indigenous voices, and assist in building an approach to the legal profession that is anti-colonial by design.
 Our advocacy campaigns will center indigenous voices in fighting for indigenous land sovereignty, the reclamation and repatriation of cultural property, ending the on-going exploitation and oppression of indigenous peoples, and more.
-LSIL focuses on African, Palestinian, and Native American communities.
+LSIL focuses on African, Palestinian and Native American communities.
 Part of our work involves providing volunteer support to nonprofit organizations that already provide legal services to indigenous communities in the United States.
 Throughout the year, LISL will provide NUSL students with opportunities to provide volunteer legal assistance to organizations that serve indigenous communities.
 In addition, it will host talks and trainings to teach NUSL students about the global fight for indigenous liberation.

 Middle Eastern and South Asian Law Student Association (MESALSA) welcomes JD and LLM students who identify as Middle Eastern or South Asian.
 Our members are part of a community they can turn to for mentorship, professional connections, and other valuable resources.
 We aim to celebrate the diverse cultures of our members through monthly meetings and events.